PurpleBooth/git-mit/README.md

 ### Centralising lint config

-You can add a `.git-mit.toml` or `.git-mit.toml.dist` to the root of your repository and we will read it and try to enable the correct lints (with `.git-mit.toml` taking precedence).
+You can add a `.git-mit.toml` or `.git-mit.toml.dist` to the root of your repository, and we will read it and try to enable the correct lints (with `.git-mit.toml` taking precedence).

-I recommend you commit `.git-mit.toml.dist` and `.gitignore` `.git-mit.toml` to allow easy local reconfiguration
+I recommend you commit `.git-mit.toml.dist` and add `.git-mit.toml` to your `.gitignore` to allow easy local reconfiguration

 ``` toml
 [mit.lint]